PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="5138" title="GS: Replace separate HW renderers with single shared renderer" authors="tellowkrinkle" >}}

+In the past all the hardware renderers like OpenGL, Direct3D11 all had their own code locations which causes a lot of duplicated code and if someone made an improvement to one they shouldn't forget improving the other hardware renderers which causes code debt if they do.

+Now they all will share more code with each other.

 {{< progress/github-link prNums="5139" title="Fix broken resources" authors="tellowkrinkle" >}}

 {{< progress/github-link prNums="5154" title="GS: Check CLUT dirty write on vertex kick" authors="refractionpcsx2" >}}